christosgalano/kql-template-repo/README.md

 - [Usage Guide](https://github.com/christosgalano/kql-template-repo/wiki/Usage): General usage instructions

 > [!NOTE]
-> The `library/device` folder is a sample folder containing example queries.
+> The `device` folder under `library` is a sample folder containing example queries.
 You can create your own folders and queries as needed.
+All new folder must be created under the `library` directory.

 ## Getting Started